idia-astro/iDaVIE/README.md

 * Separate the visualisation from the analysis tools.
 At the moment, much of the radio astronomy analysis tools and the visualisation are hardcoded together, such as the menus.
 The actual analysis code is contained within a `.dll` plugin.
 Unity allows for dynamically created menus (see the generic popups in the subcube [pull request](https://github.com/idia-astro/iDaVIE/pull/320)), which opens the possibility of moving all analysis tools into a separate plugin, while the visualisation code remains as is.
 Creators of the analysis tools can then potentially specify their menus through a script or API file, while iDaVIE (the visualisation tool) creates the menus dynamically from prefabs.
 More work will be required to look at how Unity deals with dynamic code, as well as a major refactor once the framework is made possible.
 This will be of significacnt use in the multidisciplinary domain, allowing the end user to download iDaVIE the visualisation tool and the analysis plugin relevant to their field.
 See the related [issue](https://github.com/idia-astro/iDaVIE/issues/405) and [discussion](https://github.com/idia-astro/iDaVIE/discussions/408) for more information.

 #### Long-term
-* Integrating a Python console into the application.
+* Integrate a Python console into the application.
+The idea will be to have a PYTHON tab in the desktop GUI where the user could interact with the console.
+The Python interpreter will have access to different states of the iDaVIE session through an API that will allow both reading states (e.g. user location, source information, and the loaded cube data) and executing actions (e.g. transporting user, drawing adding new ROI as sources, or reloading the cube with a filter applied).
+There will also be the ability run custom Python scripts either in the GUI or by voice command.
-* Adding additional visualisation modes, such as isocontours, for example.
+* Add additional visualisation techniques, (e.g. isocontours, blinking between cubes).
-* Creating a multiplayer or spectator mode.
-For spectator mode, one user will be the controller, and any subsequent user will only see the cube as the controller sees it, though they can move around separately.
+* Create an online VR multiplayer or desktop spectator mode.
+For spectator mode, one user will be the director, and any subsequent user will only see the cube as the director sees it, though they can move around separately.
+This would also expand to our iDaVIE:VR2Dome digital planetarium spectator mode that we have recently prototyped.
-* Integrating a VO system, allowing for a dynamic retrieval of images from data catalogues in other wavelengths for the patch of sky corresponding to the currently loaded cube.
+* Integrate a VO system, allowing for a dynamic retrieval of images from data catalogues in other wavelengths for the patch of sky corresponding to the currently loaded cube.
 This will require sending cutout requests to the servers hosting said catalogues, which might require authentication.
-* Visualising multiple cubes simultaneously, or visualising a time-series.
+* Visualise multiple cubes simultaneously, or visualising a time-series.
 This will require significant work to be performant, given the size of existing cubes and the bottleneck provided by limited memory.
 * Allow for state or workspace saving.
 This is a fairly standard feature in many visualisation software (such as [CARTA](https://cartavis.org/)), and would be good to have for iDaVIE.
 This will require a careful design to take care of what is saved, and how to call the relevant functions when loading the saved state.

 ### About iDaVIE